chrisquince/CopenhagenWorkshop/Tutorials/StrainResolution.md

 >q()
 ```

-We have two clusters, Cluster12 and Cluster9 that have a total coverage
+We have two clusters, Cluster13 and Cluster14 (these may different for you keep track of that) that have a total coverage
 of > 100 and are 75% pure and complete, this is typically the minimum coverage necessary for strain resolution.

 ### Comparing to known reference genome assignments